top of page

 Night before our drive, check out the snow!

-It's 9:30pm
+9:30pm

 After six months of planning

-And we had to arrive in Puerto Vallarta on a certain day because our furniture was being delivered the day after we arrived.
+And we had to arrive in Puerto Vallarta on a certain day because our furniture was being delivered the day after we arrived

 My dad said we could pick up a new title in Joliet